 Middlebury expects students to take a "normal" full load of courses as defined by their university abroad (NOT a "minimum" full load).
 Taking extra courses will not result in extra credit.
 On the other hand, taking less than a normal full load (as determined by the program or university attended) will jeopardize the transfer of credit and the number of credits earned.
 Students studying on programs sponsored or transcripted by U.S. universities that calculate credit in terms of semester/credit hours should be aware that a normal full load in such systems ranges from 15 to 18 semester credit hours (NOT 12), regardless of the number of courses taken.
-A normal full load of ECTS credits is 30 per semester.
+A normal full load at most UK universities is 60 points per semester, which is equivalent to 30 ECTS credits

+(the system used at most Irish universities).
 Often, students will take more courses than they would at Middlebury; sometimes they will take fewer courses, depending on the normal full course load at the host university.
 However, under no circumstances should they take less than 15 semester credit hours.
 Students should also take care to distribute their course choices and not to exceed the maximum number of course credits for the major (16 in a single department).
 Students should consult the International Office at their host university and International Programs at Middlebury with any questions regarding the normal full course load at the university they are attending.